mendersoftware/mender-docs/07.Server-installation/02.Upgrading-from-previous-versions/docs.md

 Exercising our imagination we can come up with a scenario when during a certain upgrade a flood of request will lead to data inconsistencies.
 To mitigate that risk it is better to prepare a maintenance window to complete the upgrade in its due time and place.

+## Running the new version

+Once the new version is up and running give a UI a full refresh without cache, and enjoy your upgraded Mender installation.